auth0/docs/articles/client-platforms/vanillajs/01-login.md

 ${browser}

-### 4. Retrieve the user profile and display user information
+### 4. Retrieve the User Profile and Display User Information

 Use the `id_token` to retrieve the user profile and display the user's nickname: